nightwatchjs/nightwatch-docs/guide/writing-tests/writing-unit-tests.md

+---
+description: Learn about how to write unit tests with nightwatch.
+---
 ### Writing Unit Tests with Nightwatch
 Unit testing in Nightwatch has been refined in version `0.9`.
 Unit tests now written in Nightwatch are also fully compatible with [Mocha's Exports](https://mochajs.org/#exports) interface, so you can use either test runners.